safr-ai-lab/resources/README.md

 Communication: via the safr-ml channel on the d3 institute slack, or via email.
 For logistical questions, please contact Nina Cohodes (ncohodes@hbs.edu)

+#### Software:
+Standard Libraries: numpy, scipy, pandas, pytorch
+I use PyCharm as an IDE and our code will be stored on this github.
+For a cluster will use the Harvard clusters - HBS/Canon.
+Contact Harvard IT for an overview.

 ## Reading List
 ### privacy